access-company/antikythera/doc/gear_developers/gear_config.md

 ## Setting gear config

 - In cloud (dev/prod environment):
-    - You can set your gear's gear config from within `ac_console` ([dev](https://ac-console.solomondev.access-company.com)/[prod](https://ac-console.solomon.access-company.com)).
+    - **(TBD)**
     - After update, new values of gear config become visible from gear code, running within multiple ErlangVM nodes, in about a few minutes.
 - In local machine
     - Use environment variable to specify gear config for your locally-running antikythera.
       For instance, set `SOME_GEAR_CONFIG_JSON` for `some_gear` and so on.